German Moreno: Political views

-Moreno was a supporter of former President Ferdinand Marcos, even after he was deposed from the presidency by the People Power Revolution in 1986; during a September 1988 episode of his musical program GMA Supershow, he and his co-hosts sang a medley of songs dedicated to Marcos to commemorate his birthday.
+Moreno was a supporter of former President Ferdinand Marcos.
+In 1986, Moreno campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election, with him continuing to support Marcos even after he was deposed from the presidency by the People Power Revolution; during a September 1988 episode of his musical program GMA Supershow, Moreno and his co-hosts sang a medley of songs dedicated to Marcos to commemorate his birthday.

 Health and death

 Moreno suffered a mild stroke on January 2, 2015.
 His condition improved soon after, according to his son Federico Moreno.
 Few months later, he returned to his programs Walang Siyesta! and Walang Tulugan with the Master Showman.

 One year later, he was rushed into St. Luke's Medical Center at Quezon City in the evening of January 7, 2016 and fell into a coma.
 Moreno died on January 8, 2016, at 3:20 am from cardiac arrest, according to his nephew John Nite.
 He was 82 years old.
 Later that evening, his remains arrived at Our Lady of Mt.
 Carmel Shrine.
-The next day, his show Walang Tulugan with the Master Showman was aired as a live tribute, took place in his wake.
-He was buried in Loyola Memorial Park in Marikina after being brought to GMA Network Center.
+The next day, a live tribute special of his show Walang Tulugan with the Master Showman was held in his wake.
+He was buried at the Loyola Memorial Park in Marikina after being brought to GMA Network Center.
+Moreno is buried beside his mother Aurora Molina (July 1, 1900 – September 15, 1991), father Jose Moreno y Calvo (Pepe) (c.
+1894–April 23, 1946) with only sister Pilar Moreno Nite (October 28, 1924 – June 13, 2011), nephew Rogelio N. Nite, Luis Moreno y Molina, Conrading, Carlos M. Moreno and Maria Lourdes.

 Walang Tulugan with the Master Showman concluded on February 13, 2016, a month after his death.

 Legacy and tribute

-A special tribute concert entitled The Master Showman's Final Bow was aired on February 26, 2016, where the comedy show Bubble Gang was preempted to give way for the TV special.
+A special tribute concert entitled The Master Showman's Final Bow was aired on February 26, 2016, where the comedy show Bubble Gang was preempted to give way for the TV special (meanwhile host from Bubble Gang participated including Michael V. and Betong Sumaya).
 His son Federico announced the establishment of German Moreno Foundation, an organization made by Moreno's loved ones and friends.
 It will continue his support for Mowelfund, and honor stars through the Eastwood City Walk of Fame.

 The German Moreno Power Tandem Award (launched in 2014) still continues up to the present day.

 At the GMA Network Studio Annex in Quezon City, The German Moreno Studio (formerly known as Studio 6) was inaugurated in honor of his legacy and in tribute to his 85th birthday on October 4, 2018, with families, relatives, friends and the staff of GMA paying tribute.
 It currently houses the daily noontime variety game show TiktoClock.